Transformative Trauma Therapy for Women

 It’s important to understand that trauma can manifest in a myriad of ways, often impacting your mental and emotional well-being without you even realizing it.
 You might feel anxious, disconnected, or have trouble forming healthy relationships—all signs that unresolved trauma could be at play.

-What Causes Trauma?
+What is Trauma?

 While trauma can be deeply personal and unique to each individual, common sources include: